Celine Dion Parfums

-Celine Dion Parfums is a brand line of celebrity-endorsed perfumes by Canadian singer Celine Dion and Coty, Inc., with global retail sales of more than $850 million by March 2010.
+Celine Dion Parfums is a brand line of celebrity-endorsed perfumes by Canadian singer Celine Dion and Coty, with global retail sales of more than $850 million by March 2010.
 As of 2011, there have been 14 (only 9 of which has been released in the United States) perfumes that have been released.
 A new fragrance called Signature, was released in September 2011.

 Background

-In 2003, Coty, Inc. created a partnership to release a range of perfumes, each representing a period in Dion's career with different styles and notes.
+In 2003, Coty created a partnership to release a range of perfumes, each representing a period in Dion's career with different styles and notes.
 The first fragrance was named after the singer and was released in 2003 to great success.
 The notes of the perfume are a blend of light, luscious florals including water lily, orange blossom and an exotic Tiare flower, balanced with warm, rich amber, sheer musk and pristine blonde woods.

 Fragrances

 Celine Dion

 The first fragrance was released on 25 March 2003 the same day as she launched her record-breaking A New Day...
 Vegas show and her album One Heart and was a big success.
 It consists of red cherries, violets, Lily of the Valley, yellow roses, tiare, orange blossoms, jasmine, blonde woods, sandalwood, amber, and musk.
 The fragrance won the award for Women's Fragrance of the Year - Popular Appeal at the annual FiFi Awards in 2004.
 It was also nominated for the 'Women's Scent' category at the 2004 Cosmetic Executive Women Beauty Awards and won 3 other awards in 2004 according to her official website.

 The fragrance was launched in JC Penney's and became the Number 1 fragrance launch in their history and the Number 1 fragrance launch in chain department stores in 2003, as well as the number 1 fragrance launch in broad distribution in 2003.
 Over 3 millions units of Celine Dion Parfums were sold in between 2003 & 2004.